sHiLpA12AnAnD/sHiLpA12AnAnD/README.md

 - 👋 Hi, I’m @sHiLpA12AnAnD
 - 👀 I’m interested in Data Science Projects
 - 🌱 I’m currently learning ML and Analytics
+- I am also Interested to work as a Business Analyst

 <!---